 The City will continue to address issues and develop partnerships with groups such as King Conservation District and Sammamish Stormwater Stewards.
 These partnerships again in 2020 are expected to include regional and local efforts and outcomes.
 A Dumpster Summit to assess issues regionally on commercial dumpsters will be held in 2020.
-The goal of the summit will be to review existing programs, issues, potential audiences, BMP prioritization, and where to best focus our efforts.
-In addition, SOGgies will collaborate on regional bus ads in Metro King County "Only Rain Down the Drain" for Puget Sound Starts Here month in May of 2020.
+The goal of the Summit will be to review existing programs, issues, potential audiences, BMP prioritization, and where to best focus our efforts.
+Depending on the direction of the Summit a Community Based Social Marketing program may be developed.
+In addition, SOGgies will collaborate on regional bus ads in Metro King County region "Only Rain Down the Drain" for Puget Sound Starts Here month in May of 2020.